8 FACTS EVERY CAVALIER KING CHARLES LOVER NEEDS TO KNOW

 Nicknamed “The Comfort Spaniel”, Cavalier King Charles Spaniels were bred keep the laps of the Queens of England toasty warm in drafty castles and on chilly carriage rides.
 They were with them day in and day out as little buddies while their husbands were at war.
 While many other breeds no longer perform the tasks they were bred for, cavaliers still take their responsibility pretty fluffin' seriously.

 In the breed’s early years, Cavs were often brought into beds, which was verrrrry uncommon at the time.
-They were meant to attract fleas and be bitten instead of their owners, thus saving their humans from the plague
+They were meant to attract fleas and be bitten instead of their owners, thus saving their humans from the plague or other diseases!
+Champs.

 Pictured: Cav Mom Tote